bradwbradw/xyz/README.md

 ##Download staging db

-`gulp copy-staging-db` will download the staging server database and overwrite your local version with it
+`gulp copy-staging-db-to-local` will download the staging server database and overwrite your local version with it